bbauska/JS-Programs/README.md

 "message": "Will you talk about raising a cycle?"}
 </pre>

-To support long polling, GET requests to /talks may include extra headers that inform the server to delay the response if no new information is available.
+<p>To support long polling, GET requests to /talks may include extra headers
+that inform the server to delay the response if no new information is available.
-We’ll use a pair of headers normally intended to manage caching: ETag and If-None-Match.
+We’ll use a pair of headers normally intended to manage caching: ETag and If-None-Match.</p>
-Servers may include an ETag (“entity tag”) header in a response.
-Its value is a string that identifies the current version of the resource.
+<p>Servers may include an ETag (“entity tag”) header in a response.
+Its value is
+a string that identifies the current version of the resource.
 Clients, when they later request that resource again, may make a conditional request by including an If-None-Match header whose value holds that same string.
 If the resource hasn’t changed, the server will respond with status code 304, which means “not modified”, telling the client that its cached version is still current.
-When the tag does not match, the server responds as normal.
+When the tag does not match, the server responds as normal.</p>
-We need something like this, where the client can tell the server which version of the list of talks it has, and the server responds only when that list has changed.
+<p>We need something like this, where the client can tell the server which version
+of the list of talks it has, and the server responds only when that list has changed.</p>
-But instead of immediately returning a 304 response, the server should stall the response and return only when something new is available or a given amount of time has elapsed.
-To distinguish long polling requests from normal conditional requests, we give them another header, Prefer: wait=90, which tells the server that the client is willing to wait up to 90 seconds for the response.
+<p>But instead of immediately returning a 304 response, the server
+should stall the response and return only when something new is available or a given amount of time has elapsed.
+To distinguish long polling requests from normal conditional requests, we give them another header, Prefer: wait=90, which tells the server that the client is willing to wait up to 90 seconds for the response.</p>
-The server will keep a version number that it updates every time the talks change and will use that as the ETag value.
-Clients can make requests like this to be notified when the talks change:
+<p>The server will keep a version number that it updates every time the talks
+change and will use that as the ETag value.
+Clients can make requests like this to be notified when the talks change:</p>

 <pre>
 GET /talks HTTP/1.1